Applicants should normally hold a first or second class Honours degree in an appropriate subject.

 This MSc is suitable for graduates in subjects such as geography, sociology, politics or economics, and/or those with appropriate professional qualifications in planning.
 Applicants with a background in other subjects, and relevant work-based experience, will also be considered.

 Months of entry

-You will gain insights into the ways in which food-related problems are defined, and the scope for applying cutting-edge policy and practical solutions to the challenges that an increasingly complex food system is raising for governments, researchers and regulatory bodies.
+You will gain insights into the ways in which food-related problems are defined, and the scope for applying cutting-edge policy and practical solutions to the challenges that an increasingly complex food system raises.

 Qualification and course duration